NCIOCPL/ebms/README.md

 ddev launch
 ```

-Get the password `unversioned/userpw` and use it to log in as `admin`.
+Get the password from `unversioned/userpw` and use it to log in as `admin`.

 ## Updated packages